The definition of Associational Linkage:

 Most people think of how the financial need was met when Jesus Christ and the disciples were required to pay taxes to King Herod and to the Temple.
 Jesus would pay the taxes as the law required.
 Roman coins were paid to Rome and Jewish coins were paid to the Temple.
 Jesus sent his disciple Peter to the waterfront to find the taxes for the Temple in the mouth of a fish.
 Peter may have even fished for the right fish.

 A question might be asked, why didn't Jesus send Peter to find the coin in the mouth of a donkey or a goat?
 Peter was a fisherman.
 Fishing had meaning to him.
 Peter was already associationally linked to the thought of fishing.
 It was familiar territory to Peter 's mind.
 In that context of a fisherman 's mind, the coin was found in a fish 's mouth.
-(Find a fish carrying a coin, Matthew 17:24 - 27.)
+(To find a fish carrying a coin, read Matthew 17:24 - 27.)

 Associational Linkage is sometimes used in advertising to link the mind to a product.
 A person may never consider buying a product.
 Then he sees that a celebrity he likes is associated with the product.
 Through associating a link between a celebrity he likes and a product, he is linked to the celebrity and buys the product.
 I heard a man say that his dad bought a new car because it was playing Elvis Presley music.